 The Fall 2021 student application deadline is August 26, 2021.

 - Secure an internship position.
 Opportunities are posted on the Moody College of Business Internship Program Moodle page and Handshake (Office of Career Services).
 You can also seek your own internship.
 Email firstname.lastname@example.org to request Moodle page access.

-- Print and complete the Student Internship Application.
-Follow the directions listed on the first page of the application.
+- Complete the Student Internship Application (follow the directions listed on the first page of the application).

 - Have your internship approved by your Internship Advisor.
 The advisors are assigned by majors and are listed on the Student Internship Application.

-- Return your completed internship application to the Internship Coordinator in Moody Hall, Room 204 or via email to firstname.lastname@example.org.
+- Return your completed internship application to the Internship Coordinator in Moody Hall, Room 204 or via email to email@example.com.
 You must obtain an employer signature and a signature from your faculty advisor before submitting your application.
-Application must be submitted within 4 days after the start of classes in the Fall or Spring semester and within 2 days after the start of classes in the Summer semester.
+Application must be submitted within 4 days after the start of classes in the Fall or Spring semester and within 2 days after the start of classes in the Summer semester (unless otherwise stated).